Belize Travel Risk

 How safe is Belize?

 Threat level: Medium

-Travellers to Belize should be wary or the higher than average crime rate that the country is experiencing, however providing safety measures are taken, your trip should be trouble free.
+The travel advice for Belize is that travellers to Belize should be wary or the higher than average crime rate that the country is experiencing, however providing safety measures are taken and travel advice for Belize id heeded, your trip should be trouble free.
 Hazardous natural weather events can cause some issues with travel disruptions and plans.

 Recent Security Risk Events